Hancocks & Co

 Hancocks & Co is a retail jeweller in London, founded on 1 January 1849 by Charles F. Hancock, a former partner of Storr and Mortimer.
 The first shop was opened at a corner of Bruton Street and New Bond Street, in London.
-It has moved several times since then.
+It has moved several times since then and is now located on St James's Street.
 Hancocks has become notable for the manufacture of the Victoria Cross medals and also for the various Royal Warrants that it holds.
-It is now on St James's Street in London.